 It came to mind, then, what others have proposed—that some of our difficulties may be unintended consequences of introducing new technologies into our daily lives, i.e., side effects of civilizing (Cowan, 1983; Brynjolfsson, 1993).

-In all areas over the past two centuries, mankind has made mind-blowing advancements—especially in technology and healthcare.
-Our lives are more convenient than ever before with all that the world has to offer at our fingertips.
-So, why do so many people need medication Continue reading Side Effects of Civilizing→
+In all areas over the past two centuries, mankind has made mind-blowing advancements—especially notable in computing technologies and healthcare.
+With all that the world has to offer at our fingertips, our lives are more convenient than ever before.
+So, why do so many people need medication Continue reading Are Psychiatric Issues Side Effects of Civilizing?→

 In Texas, people usually like to call a spade a spade.
 But, is a rose still a rose?

 You may have heard on the news about a California man who was put under 72-hour psychiatric observation when it was found he owned 100 guns and allegedly had 100,000 rounds of ammunition stored in his home.
 The house also featured a secret escape tunnel.